-The Dutch Anti-War Council organises a small international conference in Hotel Wittebrug in The Hague to discuss the fundamentals for a lasting peace, once the war is over.
+The Dutch Anti-War Council organizes a small international conference in Hotel Wittebrug in The Hague to discuss the fundamentals for a lasting peace, once the war is over.

-1915 May - July — The Central Organisation, the only international organisation of peace activists during the war, sends its Manifesto & Minimal Program to sympathisers and newspapers all over the world.
+1915 May - July — The Central Organization, the only international organization of peace activists during the war, sends its Manifesto & Minimal Program to sympathizers and newspapers all over the world.
 It is looking for peace specialists (not politicians) who could represent their country at a future third international peace conference in The Hague.
-Ahmad Yazdání and ‘Alí-Muhammad Ibn-i-Asdaq, two Bahá’ís in Tehran (Persia), draw the Organisation’s attention to ‘Abdu’l-Bahá.
+Ahmad Yazdání and ‘Alí-Muhammad Ibn-i-Asdaq, two Bahá’ís in Tehran (Persia), draw the Organization’s attention to ‘Abdu’l-Bahá.

 1915 — The Ottoman Empire, which included the Levant, takes sides with Austria-Hungary and Germany.
 To protect the Suez Canal, the British and French impose a naval blockade in the Mediterranean Sea.
 Communication and travel in and out of the region become almost impossible. (photo: the armoured cruiser Jeanne d’Arc)